BlinkUX/sequelize-mock/docs/api/model.md

 No-op that returns a promise that always resolves

 ###  Return
-Returns <Promise> Promise that always resolves
+`Promise`: Promise that always resolves